adamghill/django-unicorn/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-17-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# Django Unicorn
-[Django Unicorn](https://www.django-unicorn.com) allows you to quickly add modern site functionality to your Django templates without having to learn a new templating language or fight with complicated JavaScript frameworks.
-Unicorn is a reactive component framework that progressively enhances a normal Django view, makes AJAX calls in the background, and dynamically updates the DOM.
-It seamlessly extends Django past its server-side framework roots without giving up all of its niceties or forcing you to re-building your application.
-With Django Unicorn, you can quickly and easily add rich interactions to your templates, all while using the power of Django.

 ## ⚡ Getting Started